mykter/aws-security-cert-service-notes/README.md

     + Encrypted at rest and in transit
 * [CloudHSM](https://aws.amazon.com/cloudhsm/faqs/)
     + Advertised as only suitable when you have contractual/regulatory constraints.
-    + Only option for SQL Server and Oracle transparent database encryption (but not AWS RDS Oracle!).
+    + Only option for SQL Server and Oracle transparent database encryption (but not AWS RDS Oracle! only instances running on EC2.
+RDS Oracle  only works with CloudHSM Classic).
 Also works with redshift.
     + PKCS#11, JCE, CNG
     + FIPS 140-2 Level 3 certified
-    + KMS can use it as a key store
+    + KMS can use it as a key store - see KMS section
     + Each instance appears as network resource in VPC; client does load-balancing.
     + [[HSM] Server] <-TLS-in-TLS-> [client] <-p11 etc-> [app]
     + HSM users authenticate with username + password